We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 • A mode for offline editing

-Google Sheets may be budget-friendly, but it involves a lot of manual admin.
+While it may be budget-friendly, Google Sheets involves a lot of manual admin.
 Upgrading to a dedicated CRM tool as you scale could help you generate more revenue while saving time.

 3. Trello: best for solo agencies